cywolf/indy-hipe/text/agent-message-routing/README.md

 - [Agent to Agent Communication Video](https://drive.google.com/file/d/1PHAy8dMefZG9JNg87Zi33SfKkZvUvXvx/view)
 - [Agent to Agent Communication Presentation](https://docs.google.com/presentation/d/1H7KKccqYB-2l8iknnSlGt7T_sBPLb9rfTkL-waSCux0/edit#slide=id.p)

 # Drawbacks

 - Route spoofing is only prevented by the agent first creating routing records prior to disclosing connection information to another party.
 - Suitability of A2A messaging protocol for administering routing records.
-- Imposes the constrain that certain A2A messages must be authcrypt to recover the sender in order for them to be valid.
+- Imposes the constraint that certain A2A messages must be authcrypted to recover the sender in order for them to be valid.

 # Rationale and alternatives